Title: The Country Inn Mystery (Jenny Starling Mysteries #7)

 Tension seems to be brewing at the idyllic country inn.
 And Jenny is not new to murders or solving them.
 And the police know that too, so they let her in on the case, after all, she was an eyewitness to the murder and so were the others who stood by the pond, watching Rachel drown.

-The Country Inn Mystery is a brand new book in the Jenny Starling series.
+The Country Inn Mystery is the seventh book in Faith Martin’s Jenny Starling Mystery series.
 After my rant about the previous book in this series, I must say this book was far better.

 The writing and the story development reminded me of the first book in this series – The Birthday Mystery.
 Until the first 25% of the story, there is no crime.
 But somewhere deep in her mind, Jenny knows that something is going to happen but she cannot really say when or where.